mimischi/django-docker/README.md

 ## Local development

-Running `docker-compose up --build -d` will build the app and postgress, migrate and start it.
-It will then be available under [localhost:8000](http://localhost:8000).
+Running `docker-compose up --build -d` will build the app and PostgreSQL, collect all staticfiles and start both services.
+It will then migrate the Django models to the database.
+The app will then be available under [localhost:8000](http://localhost:8000).

 ## Deployment to production (via Dokku)

+### Prepare app on Dokku host

-After setting up the dokku server as a `git remote`, one needs to set up the app on the remote machine.
+Before deployment, one needs to set up the app and PostgreSQL database on the Dokku host.
+For the sake of simplicity we're going to name the Dokku app `djangodocker`.

 ```
 # Create app